Delayed-Gitification/nano_tools/README.md

 ```
 --fastq/-f: This is the fastq file that you wish to demultiplex
---primers/-p: This is the csv of primers/barcodes used to generate the library (see below for formatting details)
+--primers/-p: This is the csv of primers/barcodes used to generate the library (see below for formatting details).
 --output/-o: This is the prefix (including directory) that files are written to

 --min_score/-s (default 90): This is the minimum partial ratio score from rapidfuzz for a match to be detected